16 May How To Stretch Your Piriformis & Why It’s Important For Dressage Riders

 By loosening up these muscles, you’ll find yourself much more comfortable and stable in the saddle.
 This will help improve your riding so that you’re not the one holding your horse back.

 Improving your rider fitness, strength and balance will not only enhance your riding, it will also keep you riding for longer.
-For more exercises, stretches and workouts to take your riding to the next level check out our dressage rider training online program.
+For more exercises, stretches and workouts to take your riding to the next level before to download our free guide.
 These specific dressage exercises are designed to help you take your dressage to a new level.